Lambda Expressions

 var byPrice = SortBy(Data.items, x => x.price)

-Lambda vs Query Functions
+Lambda vs query functions

-# Simple field comparison - prefer query
+# Simple field comparison - query is more concise

 var active = WhereByField(Data.users, "active", "==", true)

-# Complex condition - prefer lambda
+# Complex condition - lambda is the only option

 var eligible = Where(Data.users, u => u.age >= 18 and u.active and u.balance > 0)